 Natural Gas Pipelines

-Transredes’ gas pipeline network spans the entire southern two-thirds of Bolivia but can be divided into northern and southern systems.
+Transredes’s gas pipeline network spans the entire southern two-thirds of Bolivia but can be divided into northern and southern systems.
 The northern system serves the cities of La Paz, Cochabamba, Oruro, and Santa Cruz.
 The southern system originates at Yacuiba on the Argentine border and extends approximately 442 km north to Rio Grande, which is the inlet to BBPL, and serves such cities as Sucre and Potosi.
 The southern system’s importance is based on its proximity to the recently discovered gas fields of Margarita, San Alberto and San Antonio in the Gran Chaco Department.
 In 1999, peak and average throughput of the gas pipeline system was 7.8 MMcmd and 5.8 MMcmd, respectively.

-The map below shows details of the layout and directional flows of Transredes’ natural gas pipeline system:
+The map below shows details of the layout and directional flows of Transredes’s natural gas pipeline system: